North Coast 500: 29+ Things to Know Before You Go

 7. There are ATMs in Bigger Towns.

-Jokes aside, bring ample amounts of cash (we accept Scottish and English notes, hint hint London) for the smaller shops that don’t accept card.
+Jokes aside, bring ample cash for the smaller shops that don’t accept cards.

-We use chip and pin and contactless for debit and credit card payments.
+We also use chip and pin and contactless for debit and credit card payments.

 Thurso Beach North Coast 500 Scotland_